kolodziejm/blog/src/pages/deploying-react-apps/index.md

 ## Deploy time

-After you've done these steps you're finally ready to deploy!
+After you've done these steps there is only one more thing to do!
 All you have to do is type ```npm run deploy``` After a short period of time your app will be published on the URL you've specified in package.json